ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 * Unique Molecular Index (UMI) – Used to identify reads that arise during PCR replication
 * Sequencing Read – Used to identify the gene a read came from

 The remaining sequences are mapped to a reference genome/trancriptome.
-We tend to use the [STAR](https://github.com/alexdobin/STAR) aligner, for large full-transcript datasets from well annotated organisms (e.g. mouse, human), pseudo-alignment methods (e.g. [Kallisto](https://pachterlab.github.io/kallisto/), [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html)) are also a good choice for alignment.
+Cell Ranger is based on [STAR](https://github.com/alexdobin/STAR) aligner.
+Another good choice is a pseudo-alignment method (e.g. [Kallisto](https://pachterlab.github.io/kallisto/), [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html)).
 For __full-length__ datasets with tens- or hundreds of thousands of reads per cell pseudo-aligners become appealing since their run-time can be several orders of magnitude less than traditional aligners.

 __Note__, if _spike-ins_ are used, the _spike-in_ sequences should be added to the reference sequence prior to mapping.

 ### Mapping QC

 After aligning sequence data to the genome we should evaluate the quality of the mapping.
-There are many ways to measure the mapping quality, including: percentage mapped, amount of reads which map to rRNA/tRNAs, proportion of uniquely mapped reads, reads mapping across splice junctions, read depth along the transcripts, etc. Methods developed for bulk RNAseq, such as [RSeQC](http://rseqc.sourceforge.net/) and [samtools](http://samtools.github.io/), are applicable to single-cell data:
+There are many ways to measure the mapping quality, including: percentage mapped, amount of reads which map to rRNA/tRNAs, proportion of uniquely mapped reads, reads mapping across splice junctions, read depth along the transcripts, etc. Methods developed for bulk RNAseq, such as [RSeQC](http://rseqc.sourceforge.net/) and [samtools](http://samtools.github.io/), are applicable to single-cell data.

 ### Gene Counting

-STAR, Kallisto, and Salmon all quantify the expression level of each gene for each cell as a part of its output.
+STAR (and by extension, Cell Ranger), Kallisto, and Salmon all quantify the expression level of each gene for each cell as a part of its output.
 If UMIs were used, duplicates need to be first marked and then gene expression levels recounted.
 The package [`UMI-tools`](https://github.com/CGATOxford/UMI-tools) can be used to process and correct UMIs.
+Cell Ranger handles UMI deduplication and cell barcode assignment internally.

 Specific steps to be performed are dependent on the type of library, the element layout of the read, and the sequencing parameters.

-[STAR](https://github.com/alexdobin/STAR), [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html), [Kallisto/bustools](https://www.kallistobus.tools/) each have pipelines build specificlaly for processing single-cell datasets and 10X genomics data.
+[STAR](https://github.com/alexdobin/STAR), [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html), [Kallisto/bustools](https://www.kallistobus.tools/) each have pipelines build specifically for processing single-cell datasets and 10X genomics data.

 ## scRNAseq Libraries